kunhwiko/concepts/cloud/aws/A-Basics.md

 ##### Access Keys
 ```
-a) While passwords and MFA are used to protect login to the AWS console, access keys can be used to secure access for
+While passwords and MFA are used to protect login to the AWS console, access and secret keys can be used to authenticate
-   AWS CLI and SDK.
-The access key comes with an access key ID and a secret key which acts as a username and password.
+for the AWS CLI and SDK.
+The access key acts as a username and the secret key acts as a password.

-b) When using the AWS CLI or SDK locally with an access key, the commands will match the IAM permissions of the user for
+When using the AWS CLI or SDK locally with an access key, the commands will match the IAM permissions of the user for
 which the access key had been created from.
 ```

 ##### IAM Credentials Report
 ```
 Report that lists all of an account's users and the status of their various credentials (access key usage, access key
-age, MFA enablement, user creation time etc.).
+age, MFA enablement, user creation time etc).
 ```

 ##### IAM Access Advisor